 - Legal name.
 Enter the corporation's current legal name as set forth in the articles of incorporation or other legal document. - FEIN.
 Enter the FEIN of the corporation named as the filer on the consolidated Oregon return. - DBA/ABN.
 If the corporation is doing business under a different name, for example, DBA or ABN, enter that name. - Current address.
 Always enter the corporation's current address.
-If the address for the year you're filing has changed, don't use the old address or our system will incorrectly change your information.
+If the address for the year you're filing has changed, don't use the old address or our system will revert your current address to the old address.